ltmorro/ltmorro.github.io/_projects/2018-9-30-data-science-jobs.markdown

 </figure>
 Finally, we can see that the individual job titles are in `<h2 id="jobtitle">`.
 We'll go through the table and grab each link for more information about the jobs.

 So, how do we actually get the information we want?
 The answer is python libraries `requests` and `BeautifulSoup`. `requests` allows us to format the request parameters in a python dictionary which makes sending http requests incredibly simple.
+In an attempt to not overwhelm (DDOS) their servers, I sleep for 1 second after every request.
 In the code snippet below, I send a request for the job and location supplied in the parameters.
 Then, I use `BeautifulSoup` to parse the response's HTML content.
 Notice we search for the elements that I highlighted in the screenshots above.
 I simply append the links to a list for the next step of the mining.

 ```python
 def get_links(job, location):